aditya-jnu/aditya-jnu/README.md

-### I am Currently a Web developer and open to collaborations.
+### I am currently into Web development and open to collaborations.